Syaamilmaulana256/nanoflex-api/README.md

 ### `/api/calc`

 This endpoint supports both GET and POST requests.
-The operations supported are "add", "reduce", "multiply" and "divide."
-The current number to operate on is stored in a session (cookie) and defaults to 0 if not initialized.
+The operations supported are *"add", "reduce", "multiply":and "divide."* The current number to operate on is stored in a session (cookie) and defaults to 0 if not initialized.
 An error occurs if division is performed by 0.

 **GET Request (Example):**